intel/pti-gpu/tools/oneprof/README.md

 --version                        Print version
 ```

-**Raw Metrics** mode allows to grab all the HW metric reports while application execution and dump them in CSV format for further investigation:
+**Raw Metrics** mode allows to grab all the HW metric reports while application execution and dump them in CSV format for further investigation (doesn't depend on compute runtime), e.g.:
 ```
 == Raw Metrics ==